codetalkio/codethoughts.io/posts/2023-10-07-the-stack-part-2.md

 <div class="callout">
   <div class="callout-bulb">💡</div>
-  GitHub also supports authenticating to AWS via OpenID, but this is much more complicated to set up.
+  GitHub also supports authenticating to AWS via OpenID.
 Check out their docs on that [here](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services).
 </div>

 Let's get set up.
 First we'll define a group for the user to go into, create the user, and then create the access keys for the user: